starknet-edu/starknetbook/camp_1/README.md

 ### The field elements (felts) (part 1)

 In Cairo, when the type of a variable or argument is not specified, it is automatically assigned the type `felt`.
-The [camp 2](../camp_2/README.md) goes into technical detail about what is a `felt`.
+The [Camp 6](../camp_6/README.md) goes into technical detail about what a `felt` is.
 For the purposes of this section, suffice it to say that a `felt` works as an integer.
 In the divisions, we can notice the difference between the `felt` and the integers.
 However, quoting the documentation:

 > In most of your code (unless you intend to write very algebraic code), you won't have to deal with the fact that the values in Cairo are felts, and you can treat them as if they were normal integers.